snags141/whmcs/README.md

 (If they're available)

-Note: I this option is set, it will override anything specified under "port_range" - Use one or the other, not both.
+Note: I this option is set, it will override "Location ID" and "Dedicated IP".

 You'll also want to configure "**Additional Port Failure Mode**".
 This determines what the module should do if there are no allocations available on any of the defined nodes.